 Program dates: July 11 – Aug.
 21, 2015 (six weeks)

 This program is for admitted international undergraduate students who are preparing for fall study at CCA.
+Students will attend fall orientation immediately after the program ends.

 Some students are required to take the summer program as a condition to their acceptance at the college.
 Others enroll for the many benefits the program provides to new students.
 All incoming international students are welcome and encouraged to attend.